 U.S. News & World Report Best Children's Hospital, pulmonology

-Dayton Children’s is honored to be named to the top 50 hospitals nationwide in pulmonology in the new 2018-19 U.S. News & World Report Best Children’s Hospitals rankings.
+Dayton Children’s is honored to be named to the top 50 hospitals nationwide in pulmonology and orthopedics in the U.S. News & World Report Best Children’s Hospitals rankings.
 U.S. News introduced the rankings to help families of children with rare or life-threatening illnesses find the best medical care available.

 Women’s Choice Award

 Dayton Children’s earned the 2018 Women’s Choice Award for Best Children’s Hospitals and Best Children's Hospital for Emergency Care .
 The Women’s Choice Award is the only evidence-based designation that identifies the country’s best hospitals based on robust criteria and what women say they want from a hospital.

 This award identifies hospitals women can choose with confidence, trusting they excel at clinical care and patient experience for their families.